ICDMFDR/tabsurv/README.md

 # TabSurv: Foundation Model-Based Survival Analysis
-A Python and R implementation of TabSurv: Foundation Model-Based Survival Analysis method.
+A Python implementation of TabSurv: Foundation Model-Based Survival Analysis method.

 # Infrastructure used to run experiments: